Frequently Asked Questions (FAQs)

 Will getting my master’s degree in nutrition meet the requirements to become a RD?

-Not unless the program is accredited or approved by CADE.
-CADE does not accredit or approve graduate programs except for those designed to meet entry-level educational requirements.
+Not unless the program is accredited or approved by ACEND.
+ACEND does not accredit or approve graduate programs except for those designed to meet entry-level educational requirements.
 Currently, there are a few DPDs and CPs that grant only master’s degrees; others may have both bachelor’s and master’s tracks.
-Sometimes, one can complete the coursework requirements for becoming a RD and take graduate course work at the same time if there is a CADE-accredited or approved program and graduate school in the same university that work together.
-The lists of CADE-accredited DPDs and CPs on this Web site include the degree(s) granted by each program.
+Sometimes, one can complete the coursework requirements for becoming a RD and take graduate course work at the same time if there is a ACEND-accredited or approved program and graduate school in the same university that work together.
+The lists of ACEND-accredited DPDs and CPs on this Web site include the degree(s) granted by each program.
 Contact the schools you are interested in attending.
 You will need to check with the Dietetics Program Director before starting graduate coursework if you choose this route.